Risky Bulletin: Georgia arrests ex-security chief over bribes from scam call centers

 Seriously Risky Business

 Your weekly dose of Seriously Risky Business news is written by Tom Uren and edited by Patrick Gray.
 It's supported by Lawfare with help from the William and Flora Hewlett Foundation.
-This week's edition is sponsored by Yubico.
+This week's edition is sponsored by Prowler.
 You can hear a podcast discussion of this

 Risky Business News